lgviii/ReferenceSpringKotlin/Readme.md

-# Kotlin Testing Reference App
+# Kotlin TDD Testing Reference App

 ---

 ## Overview

 This project contains a reference implementation for a Spring web backend using a database and exposing service endpoints.
+The project is set up for use in learning TDD for several types of tests.

 ### Areas covered
 - Kotlin